Asmita-Chotani/NLP_Paper_Implementation/README.md

 python train_AREL.py --id AREL --start_from_model PRETRAINED_MODEL
 ```

-Note that `PRETRAINED_MODEL` can be `data/save/XE/model.pth` or some other saved models.
-You can also pretrain on our best model which can be found [here](https://drive.google.com/drive/folders/1HvQ3YBnELZcsvbAI1jCBVM77ewHeRERW?usp=sharing) by saving the model in 'data/save/AREL'.
+Note that `PRETRAINED_MODEL` some saved models.
+You can use our best model which can be found [here](https://drive.google.com/drive/folders/1HvQ3YBnELZcsvbAI1jCBVM77ewHeRERW?usp=sharing) by saving the model in 'data/save/AREL'.
 Check `opt.py` for more information.

 ### 3. Testing